Savaari (2020 film): Production

 The film was announced to be a romantic comedy directed by newcomer Saahith Mothkuri.
 It was initially announced that Rashmi Gautam would star as the female lead and feature music by Prashanth R Vihari; however, these reports proved to be false.
 The film's main characters include a horse, Nandu, and Priyanka Sharma.
 Nandu portrayed a man from a slum in the film.

 Soundtrack

 The songs were composed by Shekar Chandra.
 A single "Nee Kannulu" was released in October 2019.
-The song "Undipova Nuvvila" written by Purna Chary gained attention upon release.
+The song "Undipova Nuvvila" gained attention upon release.